andreabenini/pi.Projects/ShutdownButton/README.md

 This button acts as a reset/shutdown button to deal unattended RPi machines.

 - Short press the button to safely shutdown the board
-- Long press shutdown to reboot the board
+- Long press to reboot it

 See schematics to reproduce the circuit and use ShutdownButton.py daemon to manage it<br/>
 Short press is dealt from software daemon (ShutdownButton.py), long press is managed from hw circuit so it can work even if the os is hanged somewhere.<br/>